Cullman, Alabama: History

 During the Civil War, the future location of Cullman was the site of the minor Battle of Day's Gap.
 On April 30, 1863, Union forces under the command of Colonel Abel Streight won a victory over forces under Confederate General Nathan Bedford Forrest.
 This battle was part of a campaign and chase known collectively as Streight's Raid.
 Although Streight got the upper hand in this battle, Forrest would have the last laugh.
 In one of the more humorous moments of the war, Streight sought a truce and negotiations with Forrest in present-day Cherokee County near present-day Gaylesville.
 Although Streight's force was larger than Forrest's, while the two were negotiating, Forrest had his troops march repeatedly in a circuitous route past the site of the talks.
 Thinking himself to be badly outnumbered, Streight surrendered to Forrest.

 Cullman itself was founded in 1873 by Colonel John G. Cullmann, a German immigrant.
 Cullmann had been an advocate of democratic reforms in his native Bavaria, having fought and acquired his honorific title "Colonel" during the Revolutions of 1848–49.
 After the failure of the revolution, Cullmann found himself in financial ruin.
 In the years to follow, he would try to re-establish himself in business, but after several setbacks, including a great financial loss in the First Schleswig War, he would remain unsuccessful.
 As time went on and Prussia, under King Wilhelm I and his Minister President Otto von Bismarck, began to exert more influence in the German region (eventually unifying Germany under Prussian rule in 1871), Cullmann began to believe that his political ideals were fundamentally incompatible with those of the German Government.
 As a result, he decided to emigrate from his homeland.
-Settling first in London due to fears that he would be forced to join in the ongoing American Civil War, Cullman eventually came to America in 1865.
+Settling first in London due to fears that he would be forced to join in the ongoing American Civil War, Cullmann eventually came to America in 1865.
 He moved to Alabama in 1871 and, in 1873, negotiated an agreement to act as agent for a tract of land 349000 acre in size, owned by the Louisville and Nashville Railroad Company, on which he established a colony for German immigrants.